 |Canon G7 X Mark II||-||stereo||mono||-||-||micro||2.0||Y||Y||-|

 |Canon G7 X||-||stereo||mono||-||-||micro||2.0||Y||Y||-|

 |Sony A7R II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|

 |Sony A7 II||Y||stereo||mono||Y||Y||micro||2.0||Y||Y||-|

 It is notable that the A7S II has a microphone port, which can help to improve the quality of audio recordings by attaching an external microphone.
 The G7X Mark II does not feature such a mic input.

-The A7S II is a recent model that features in the current product line-up of Sony.
-In contrast, the G7X Mark II has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the G7X Mark II was succeeded by the Canon G7 X Mark III.
+Both the G7X Mark II and the A7S II have been discontinued, but can regularly be found used on eBay.
+The A7S II was replaced by the Sony A7S III, while the G7X Mark II was followed by the Canon G7 X Mark III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Sony websites.